stendarr/elo-ranking/README.md

 # Usage

 ## Filename
 You can either enter the filename when prompted or hard-code it in the source.
+You can enter the filename without the `.txt` suffix.

 ## File Format
 You can use this script on any text list in the following format: